CissiWong/weather-api/README.md

 ## How to complete this assignment

-The `starter-code` folder containers a boilerplate html file with the Technigo logo & color scheme to get you started.
-Feel free to change the theme if you'd like!

-To complete this assignment, you need to fork this repository, make changes to your copy, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
-[Read the guide on GitHub](https://guides.github.com/activities/forking/) for more info on how to do this.

-## How to complete this assignment

-The `starter-code` folder containers a boilerplate html file with the Technigo logo & color scheme to get you started.
-Feel free to change the theme if you'd like!
+The `starter-code` folder containers a boilerplate html file with a linked js file.

-To complete this assignment, you need to fork this repository, make changes to your copy, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
+To complete this assignment, you need to fork this repository, add your code, and then submit a pull request on GitHub (from your repository into the technigo one) for review.
 [Read the guide on GitHub](https://guides.github.com/activities/forking/) for more info on how to do this.

 ### :books: Reading List